SneakyBugs/Blog/content/ansible-inventory-terraform/index.md

 Terraform is great for resource provisioning, and Ansible is great for configuration management.
 A very common workflow is to combine both to automatically provision and configure virtual machines.
 Terraform is used to provision virtual machines, and Ansible is then used to configure them.
-However, for this to work you need to *define Ansible inventory based on Terraform outputs*.
+However, in order for this to work you need to *define Ansible inventory based on Terraform outputs*.

 If you go around searching for ways to populate Ansible inventory from Terraform, you'd mostly see solutions templating inventory files.
 Templating and inventory scripts based solutions are outdated at this point.